Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.

-About 95% of stomach cancers are adenocarcinomas.
+About 95% of stomach Stomach The stomach is a large, bean-shaped, hollow muscular organ consisting of four regions: Cardia Fundus Body Antrum read more cancers are adenocarcinomas.
 Adenocarcinomas of the stomach originate from the glandular cells of the stomach lining.

 Stomach polyps may become cancerous (malignant) and are thus removed.
-Adenocarcinoma of the stomach is particularly likely to develop if the polyps consist of glandular cells, if the polyps are larger than ¾ inch (2 centimeters), or if several polyps exist.
+Adenocarcinoma of the stomach is particularly likely to develop if the polyps consist of glandular cells (adenomatous polyps) or if the polyps are larger than ¾ inch (2 centimeters).

 Certain dietary factors were once thought to play a role in the development of adenocarcinoma of the stomach.
 These factors included a high intake of salt, a high intake of carbohydrates, a high intake of preservatives called nitrates (often present in smoked foods), and a low intake of fruit and green leafy vegetables.
 Although none of these factors has proved to be a cause, a direct link between the consumption of processed meat and stomach cancer has been reported.